eehitchcock/100_readings/preorals/answer_mjr1.md

 - By this choice, Chaucer probably wishes to suggest that __providence__ is equally shifting.
 Chaucer might equate our understanding of the two characters as identical, as perfectly replaceable, with our understanding of providence - it seems to change, but it doesn't.

+- The identity between the two characters stands for __providence__.
+They become more different as they are separated by __history__ and the deployment of their will.

 - One might even say that the purpose of Chaucer's deployment of this trope is precisely to show how choice does not matter; how free will is an illusion set against the ultimately converging - levelling, unifying - forces of providence.

+- The ethical imperative is __not to distinguish__ between the two, like Palamon does as he talks to Teseus.

+> This Palamon answerde hastily
+> And seyde, "Sire, what nedeth wordes mo?
+> We have the deeth disserved bothe two.
+> Two woful wrecches been we, two caytyves,
+> That been encombred of oure owene lyves;
+> [...]

+- What we should learn is that, beyond our discrete understanding of events and individual preference for distinct deities, there is only one "First Moevere" for whom change is no change. (ll.
+3020-3050)

 ##Paragraph 7